marcosa97/Project-TimeDash/README.md

 Current Progress:
 https://trello.com/b/ZnFHQIsI/project-time-dash

-State of game as of 2018 before overhaul:
+Prototype of game before the summer of 2019:

 ![](prototype.gif)

-## Summer 2019 overhaul:
+## Summer 2019:

 Premade art assets imported and implemented.
 Lots of features were also removed, like the 8-directional system,